-- March 2014: A research team from Dublin City University in Ireland and the University of Wollongong and the University of Sydney in Australia spun a strong, versatile yarn from graphene-oxide, using a new wet-spinning technique, a relatively simple method that could be scaled up to produce mass quantities.
-This technique allowed them to produce unlimited lengths of highly porous yet dense, graphene yarn from liquid crystals out of very large graphene-oxide sheets.
-This new graphene yarn has unrivaled electrochemical capacitance, as high as 410 F/g.
-The best capacitance value reported before this was as high as 265 F/g, also from a graphene-based material.
-The researchers believe that graphene yarn could create clothing that would act as a wearable supercapacitor to store power for any type of devices.
+A research team from Dublin City University in Ireland and the University of Wollongong and the University of Sydney in Australia spun a strong, versatile yarn from graphene-oxide, using a new wet-spinning technique, a relatively simple method that could be scaled up to produce mass quantities.
+This technique allowed them to produce unlimited lengths, of highly-porous yet dense graphene yarn from liquid crystals, out of very large graphene-oxide sheets.

-tattoos can not be felt against the skin but can monitor the body's electrical changes and interact with electronics, supercapacitors, or next-generation prosthetics.
+University of Texas at Austin researchers developed graphene tattoo stickers for cosmetic, fitness, and medical applications.
+The temporary tattoos can not be felt against the skin but can monitor the body's electrical changes and interact with electronics, supercapacitors, or next-generation prosthetics.

 Moving Toward a More Sustainable Fashion Industry

 What does bring about change, and what the industry is most sensitive to, is new technology that comes along to do whatever needs doing more cost-effectively.
 Increasingly, the industry is adopting new processes and new materials that are as sound for the environment as for the bottom line.

 3D Printing in Fashion